Course Title: Engineering Mathematics

 Overview of Learning Activities

-Key concepts and their application will be explained and illustrated (with examples) in on-campus and/or online lectures and in online materials.
-Supervised problem-based assessed tutorials will build your capacity to solve problems, encourage you to think critically and analytically and provide feedback on your academic progress.
-Online quizzes and authentic practical assessment tasks will consolidate your real-time problem-solving skills and knowledge of the topics presented in class.
+Key concepts and their applications will be explained in online materials, and further explained and illustrated (with examples) in on-campus classes.
+The topic assessments and the authentic assessment will build your capacity to solve problems, encourage you to think critically and analytically and provide feedback on your academic progress.
+Practical assessments will consolidate your real-time problem-solving skills and knowledge of the topics presented in class.
 Set problems and self-help tutorial questions will provide a focus for private study.

 Overview of Learning Resources